 Fellow Representative from Hall County, Emory Dunahoo, introduced “Fair Tax” legislation in 2017 that would convert Georgia’s tax code from an income tax to a consumption tax.
 It was my honor to sign on this bill as a co-sponsor.
 This would do away with Georgia’s income tax and sales tax and replace it with a consumption tax.

 Rep. Dunahoo has crafted the legislation so that the new tax system would reimburse taxes paid on taxable items up to a certain amount and thereby help families near or below poverty level.
 This makes sure that all Georgians are beneficiaries of this new system.
-All elected Representatives in Hall County have backed this proposal and we will focus on making sure it passes in 2018.
+All elected Representatives in Hall County have backed this proposal and we will focus on making sure it passes.

 During the 2017 legislative session, multiple bills in the House and Senate were introduced to help fight the opioid epidemic that is devastating lives across Georgia and the entire country.
 On May 4, 2017, Gov. Deal signed three pieces of prescription drug abuse legislation – SB121, the Jeffrey Dallas Gay, Jr., Act; SB88, the Narcotic Treatment Programs Enforcement Act; and HB249, which moves the Prescription Drug Monitoring Program from the Georgia Drugs and Narcotics Agency to the Department of Public Health.